Home page

 Intravenous immune globulin (IVIg) is considered an effective and safe

-plasmapheresis.
-Patients are frequently given a standard induction
+and plasmapheresis.
+Patients are frequently given a standard

-dose of 2 g/kg, which may be followed by maintenance therapy as
+induction dose of 2 g/kg, which may be followed by maintenance

-needed.
-Mild infusion-related reactions are frequent but these can
+therapy as needed.
+Mild infusion-related reactions are frequent but

-often be controlled by slowing the infusion rate or by symptomatic
+these can often be controlled by slowing the infusion rate or by

-medications.
-Serious adverse effects are rare and can include
+symptomatic medications.
+Serious adverse effects are rare and can

-disease can increase the risk for thromboembolic events.
-Preexisting
+vascular disease can increase the risk for thromboembolic events.

-renal insufficiency or the use of sucrose-containing IVIg preparations
+Preexisting renal insufficiency or the use of sucrose-containing

-can increase the risk for renal failure, and patients with migraine
+IVIg preparations can increase the risk for renal failure, and

-are at risk for development of aseptic meningitis.
-Screening patients
+patients with migraine are at risk for development of aseptic

 For those with multi-focal neuropathy with conduction block the